Quay Street

 The medieval presence of a High Street (formerly North Street), West Street and East Street begs the question, what happened to South Street?
 The answer is that there was one - it was Quay Street.
 Mapping evidence suggests that the name was changed in the 1870s, perhaps because Portland Street began to effectively do the same job.

-The road became part of the A32 in 1922, but it is awfully narrow, with barns built up against it rather than the houses with large gardens that other main roads had, and by the 1940s it was sharing this role with Portland Street.
-In the 1970s it's not clear whether it maintained this status over Eastern Way, but by 1986 it had lost it all together.
+The road became part of the A32 in 1922, but it is awfully narrow, with barns built up against it rather than the houses with large gardens that other main roads had.
+By the 1940s it was sharing this role with Portland Street, both now forming part of the primary route network.
+By 1981 it had been replaced for through traffic by Wallington Way.
 It is now designated C366.

-The road starts where West Street meets Church Path, not at the High Street junction, owing to the geography further along.
+The road starts directly opposite where West Street used to meet Church Path.
+This wasn't a coincidence: a key role for Quay Street was to allow people to travel between the quays and St Peter and St Paul Church.
 It starts outside the pub which was called The Bugle, which still has a milestone on the side of it (pictured) saying "FAREHAM: 72 miles from London, 5 miles to Gosport Gates" - a difficult decision!
-These were a common sight along the modern A32, and probably can still be found if you look in the right places, but this one stands out.
+These milestones were a common sight along what's now the A32, and probably can still be found in a few places, but this one stands out for being in the town centre.

-Its purpose was mainly industrial, being home to corn merchants, warehouses and yards.
+Quay Street was mainly industrial, being home to corn merchants, warehouses and yards.
 The apartments at the top end replace G.A.
-Day's hardware shop, while the service yard on the other side replaces car parking, and before that, the back of shops.
+Day's hardware shop, while the service yard on the other side was previously one of many haphazard segments added to the Market Quay car park.
 The fire station was in this area until 1910 too.

 Beyond here, it was mostly cottages, some of which had been converted in to shops and businesses, and the Chequers Inn at the far end (which survived the first phase of roadworks but not the second).
 Opposite the Inn was the footpath to allotments and Bath Lane Park.